deletedcu/angular-demo/lectures/day-1/04-angular-components.md

 ### Code-Along: Our First Service

-At the moment, we have two components that render different items.
-But what if we want both of those items to be owned by the same person?
-We could either hard-code our information in both components or use a service to share the logic.
+At the moment, we have two components that render different items, but what if we want both of those items to be owned by the same person?
+We could either hard-code our information in both components (bad!) or use a service to share the logic (good!).

-Let's go behind Door No. 2.
+Let's go behind door number two.

 First, let's create a directory to house all of the services for our app: